frontenddogma/web-development-glossary/manuscript/k.md

 : In cryptography, a piece of information (a parameter) that determines the functional output of a cryptographic algorithm.
 For encryption algorithms, a key specifies the transformation of plain-text into ciphertext, and vice versa for decryption algorithms.&nbsp;[†](#w-key-cryptography)
 : → Database index

+Key frame
+: A drawing or shot that defines the starting and ending points of any smooth transition.
+These are called “frames” because their position in time is measured in frames on a strip of film or on a digital video editing timeline.
+A sequence of key frames defines which movement the viewer will see, whereas the position of the key frames on the film, video, or animation defines the timing of the movement.
+Because only two or three key frames over the span of a second do not create the illusion of movement, the remaining frames are filled with “inbetweens.”&nbsp;[†](#w-key-frame)

 Key Performance Indicator
 : A type of performance measurement.
 KPIs evaluate the success of an organization or of a particular activity (such as projects, programs, products, and other initiatives) in which it engages.
 Choosing the right KPIs relies upon a good understanding of what is important to the organization.
 What is deemed important often depends on the business department measuring the performance.&nbsp;[†](#w-kpi)

 Key-value database
 : A data storage paradigm designed for storing, retrieving, and managing associative arrays, and a data structure more commonly known today as a dictionary or hash table.
 Dictionaries contain a collection of objects, or records, which in turn have many different fields within them, each containing data.
 These records are stored and retrieved using a key that uniquely identifies the record, and is used to find the data within the database.&nbsp;[†](#w-key-value-database)

+Keyframe
+: → Key frame

 Keyword
 : A reserved word (also known as a reserved identifier) is a word that cannot be used as an identifier, such as the name of a variable, function, or label—it is “reserved from use.”
 This is a syntactic definition, and a reserved word may have no meaning.&nbsp;[†](#w-keyword)